Police suspended over leaked texts mocking homeless, discussing whether to ‘face shoot’ suspect

 “He also had one of my tac vests that I had loaned to code enforcement!!
 Face shoot the f-----!!!” the sergeant wrote, according to texts reviewed by the Bee.
 “He was one of my first arrests!!!
 Sent him to prison for a minute!!”

-Reyna-Sanchez’s comment to “face shoot” the man comes ten years after he fatally shot a 25-year-old robbery suspect in the head after he pointed his gun at an officer.
+Reyna-Sanchez’s comment to “face shoot” the man comes 10 years after he fatally shot a 25-year-old robbery suspect in the head after he pointed his gun at an officer.
 Reyna-Sanchez was cleared of wrongdoing in the shooting.

 There are also extensive comments that degrade women, the Bee reported.
 In messages about a new female officer-in-training joining their squad, Reyna-Sanchez expressed his annoyance by using vulgar and disparaging language.